openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Destinations

 Shows the last destinations stored in the navigation system.
+If several last destinations are stored in the navigation system the channel _name_ contains all addresses as options.

 * Channel Group ID is **destination**
 * Available if *LastDestinations* is present in *Services Supported*.
 Check [Vehicle Properties](#properties) for further details